lowlighter/metrics/.github/readme/partials/documentation/setup/web.md

 Extra features are a way to enable and control advanced functionality in plugins, which are usually either CPU or API intensive, require access to filesystem or binaries, and sometimes also allow remote code execution.

-> ⚠️ Please understand that some extras features may compromise server integrity or security.
+> ⚠️ Please understand that some extras features may compromise container integrity or security.
+> Never use them if outside a containerized or development environment!
+>
 > Use at your own risk, *metrics* and its authors cannot be held responsible for any damage caused.

 *Example: extra features server configuration*